 As you need to put down a deposit to get a secured business card, you may need to put down a substantial amount of cash to have a useful credit limit for your day-to-day expenses.
 Businesses typically incur higher expenses than individual cardholders.

 Secured business credit cards also often come with annual fees.
-In the case of the Wells Fargo Business Secured Credit Card, you will be charged an annual fee per card, meaning and you’ll have to pay that fee for every employee who receives a card).
+And some will charge you an annual fee per card, meaning that it’ll cost you for every employee who receives a card.

 Making the most of a secured business credit card